Dr. Maike Aden is an art historian and musicologist based in Paris, working in the academic field as well as in exhibition institutions.

 Centre of interest

-- Acoustic experiments by visual artists, poets, engineers etc.
+Acoustic experiments by visual artists, poets, engineers

 Particular projects